Updated on January 6th, 2021

 What it is: Soapstone is a natural stone which takes its name from the soft, almost soapy feel of its surface.

-There are two grades of soapstone – artistic and architectural – but only architectural soapstone is really suitable for countertop use, as it is much stronger than artistic soapstone.
+There are two grades of soapstone – artistic and architectural – but only architectural soapstone is suitable for countertop use, as it is much stronger than artistic soapstone.
 It is naturally gray in color (usually darker gray, although lighter varieties exist) with veins of lighter color running through it.

 What it costs: Typically, soapstone countertops run between $60 and $105 per square foot installed, depending on where you live and how thick a slab you want.